Mecole Hardman Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Season Stats

-- Hardman has put up a 372-yard season so far (41.3 per game) with one touchdown, hauling in 38 passes on 53 targets.
+- Hardman has racked up 372 receiving yards (41.3 per game) and one touchdown, hauling in 38 passes on 53 targets.

 - Hardman has been the target of 14.0% (53 total) of his team's 378 passing attempts this season.

-- With nine targets in the red zone this season, Hardman has been on the receiving end of 18.8% of his team's 48 red zone pass attempts.
+- Hardman has seen the ball thrown his way nine times in the red zone this season, 18.8% of his team's 48 red zone pass attempts.

-- The Chiefs have thrown the ball in 63.3% of their plays from scrimmage this year while staying on the ground 36.7% of the time.
-This offensive attack ranks 13th in the NFL in points scored.
+- The Chiefs, who rank 13th in the NFL in points scored, have attempted a pass 63.3% of the time while running the ball 36.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hardman's matchup with the Raiders.